BCN3D/BCN3DSigma-Profile-Generator/README.md

 4. **Cura: Generate one single profile:** Same as *2*, now for Cura (will ask for Quality at the end).

-5. **Test all combinations:** Like *1.
-Generate a bundle of profiles* but without storing data neither generating fff profile files.
+5. **Test all combinations:** Without storing any data neither generating profile files.
 A fast option to just ensure all combinations can be properly created.

 6. **Exit:** Quit the program.